Matt-Tansley/partstrader-tech-test/GETTING_STARTED.md

 - [ ] For sign up and credit card forms, there should be other tests for validating the form and testing edge cases.
 - [ ] On the cart page, clicking proceed to checkout either result in a modal pop-up (if the user is not logged in) or navigates the user to the next page.
 The logic of how the test handles this could potentially be improved.
 - [ ] If applicable, the automated tests should also be run on other types of devices and screen sizes (such as mobile and tablet).
+- [ ] Implementations of the page object classes could be built-out more.
+I've only created methods necessary for the tests in this exercise (e.g navbar has several links in it, but I've only implemented methods for automation clicking on a couple of them).
+- [ ] Account created page success message is hardcoded twice in the ui tests.
+If the message changes, then code needs to be updated in more than 1 place.
+Improvement would be to refactor this so that the success message is defined once (perhaps return as a method call to account created page).
+- [ ] Abstract parts of Test Case 14 and 15 into functions.
+The test cases share much of the same functionality, and so this shared functionality could be refactored into reusable functions.
+I have done this for test data creation, but it could be done further.
+For now, since there are only 2 test cases it is manageable, however as the test suite grows it would be easier to maintain if this was done.

 ### Step 5: Submission